 -

-Q1 tag = 'codebook name: code name' is the same as tag Q1 ='codebook name: code name'
+Q1 tag = 'codebook name: code name'β same astag Q1 = 'codebook name: code name' -

 Exporting Verbatim Responses

-- Scroll an open-ended question from your quant report.
+- Scroll to an open-ended question in your quant report.

-- Click the Export icon and a drop-down menu will appear.
+- Click the Export icon to open the dropdown.

 To export verbatims for the entire survey: